img 6670

 Ah, yes, features!
 Well, the Pioneer PL-11 has very few, other than spinning vinyl at nearly the correct speed!
 The PL-11 is basic in the sense that it has a voltage selector, combined power/speed selector switch, jammed in this case, arm lift/lower lever, and that’s it.

 There is no auto-lift, no auto-return, no strobe, nothing beyond the most basic controls.
 Mind you, the very best turntables lack these features too, so PL-11 owners will feel like they are in good company.
-For a look at another classic idler drive turntable, check out my article on the beautiful Dual 1219.
+For a look at other classic idler drive turntables, check out my articles on the beautiful Dual 1219 and Dual 1228.

 Pioneer PL-11 Specifications